grain-lang/awesome-grain/README.md

 ## Libraries

-- [alex-snezhko/hopper](https://github.com/alex-snezhko/hopper) - An HTTP microframework for the Grain programming language built on top of Wagi
+- [Hopper](https://github.com/alex-snezhko/hopper) - An HTTP microframework for the Grain programming language built on top of WAGI

 ## Contribute